Trump says he’s ‘not happy with Putin’ as US resumes weapons deliveries to Ukraine

 “We have to, they have to be able to defend themselves,” he added.

-Zelensky said the missiles in question, which had been pledged by the Biden administration, were needed to counter the Iranian-made Shahed drones that Moscow has been raining down on his country en masse.

-That diversion, which had been ordered by Defense Secretary Pete Hegseth, ostensibly to give U.S. and Israeli forces needed arms for a potential war with Iran, was part of a larger pause in aid which Pentagon officials say was prompted by concerns that U.S. stockpiles were getting too low.
+That diversion, which had been ordered by defense secretary Pete Hegseth, ostensibly to give U.S. and Israeli forces needed arms for a potential war with Iran, was part of a larger pause in aid that Pentagon officials say was prompted by concerns that U.S. stockpiles were getting too low.

 Trump had also briefly ordered a halt to shipments after a disastrous Oval Office meeting with the Ukrainian president in March but resumed them after Republican lawmakers complained.